 If the criteria for the evaluation of a switch to a "light" rebalancing are met, MSCI would send a communication on its decision to switch to a "light" rebalancing or not, on or before the first business day after the "market monitoring period", also known as the "communication date".
 There would be no change to the decision to switch or not to switch to a "light" rebalancing following the "communication date".
 No communication would be sent if the thresholds for the evaluation of a switch to a "light" rebalancing are not breached during the "market monitoring period".
-MSCI would no longer consider a potential switch to a "light" rebalancing after the "market monitoring period" and would proceed with the scheduled SAIR.
+MSCI would no longer consider a potential switch to a "light" rebalancing after the "market monitoring period".